FoxxDev-Collab/foxxcyber-web2/README.md

 ## Our Core Services

-### Virtual CISO Services
+### Security Officer as a Service (SOaaS)
 Executive-level security leadership at a fraction of the cost of a full-time hire.
-Our vCISO service provides:
+Our Security Officer as a Service provides:

 - Strategic security planning and roadmap development
 - Comprehensive policy framework implementation